 For risk averse users, or users who don’t plan on managing their Trove every day or so, it’s generally recommended to maintain a collateral ratio (CR) that is comfortably above both the 110% minimum CR and the 150% Recovery Mode CR.
 This protects you in both scenarios.
 An example ratio for risk averse users might be 200%-250% or higher.
 You may lose some capital efficiency, but you can keep your peace of mind — which of those is more important is up to you.

 Note: Advanced DeFi users will always be able to get the most out of borrowing with Liquity, but please avoid taking on risk that you’re not comfortable with just because others are doing so.

 The next type of “risk” you should keep in mind is redemption risk and how it may affect your Trove.
 Sometimes people confuse being redeemed against with liquidations or partial liquidations, but they are quite different.

-I’ve written a separate blog post explaining redemptions in detail (found here), so I’ll skip to the important stuff as I did earlier.
+We’ve written a separate blog post explaining redemptions in detail (found here), so we’ll skip to the next part.

 How redemptions work is straightforward:

 This means that it’s possible for someone to pay off your debt in return for your collateral if you’re among the riskiest Troves — regardless of your collateral ratio.
 While getting redeemed against has its cons, there’s two things to keep in mind:

 The biggest con of being affected by a redemption is that you lose some of your ETH exposure and will have to buy it back.
 But fear not, there is a simple strategy to avoid redemptions: avoid being among the riskiest Troves.